 Trying to deal with the complexities of student loan debt takes more than just an ordinary lawyer.
 You need a student loan lawyer to help you.
-We are Augusta's only student loan attorneys.
-We can analyze your loans, provide you with a written report detailing all of your student loan options and recommend the best payment plan available for you.
-We can even recertify your loans on an annual basis and make sure you are in the correct forgiveness program.
+At Seymour & Associates, our student loan lawyers can analyze your loans and provide you with the knowledge and tools to understand and take control of your student loan debt.
+We can even help you recertify your loans on an annual basis and make sure you are in the correct forgiveness program.

 Like many people, you may think you will never get out of student loan debt.
 But you can.
 And, we can show how.
 Many of our clients thought that too.
 But, payment plans are available for many qualified borrowers for ZERO dollars per month.
 The Government Accountability Office estimates that approximately 51% of student loan borrowers are eligible for one or more of these low payment programs but only 20% of borrowers actually apply.

 Why You Should Have A Student Loan Lawyer On Your Side

 Let's face it.
 Your servicer may be great.
 But, the loan servicers work for the Department of Education - not you.
 The job of the loan servicer is to collect the money that is owed on the student loans.
 They may be nice but they don’t have your best interest at heart.
 Even if your student loan servicer is willing to put your student loans into deferment or forbearance that is really one of the worst things you can do if you owe student loan debt.
 The loan servicer won’t tell you that because they want to hurry and move on to the next borrower.